-Federal Highway Administration (FHWA): Agency of the United States Department of Transportation that oversees the maintenance and improvement of America's roads and highways.
+Federal Highway Administration: Agency of the United States Department of Transportation that oversees the maintenance and improvement of America's roads and highways.

-Geographic Information System (GIS): A system to capture, store, manipulate, analyze, manage, and present all types of spatial or geographical data.
+Geographic Information System: A system to capture, store, manipulate, analyze, manage, and present all types of spatial or geographical data.

-Guide Drawings: A sample set of detail drawings available from the Illinois Tollway to aid the DSE in preparation of Contract documents.
-These drawings generally describe the preferred installation requirements of the Illinois Tollway for the preferred device being described.
-The Guide Drawings should be utilized in close coordination with the Guide Special Provisions.
-Guide Drawings are located on the Illinois Tollway website similar to Illinois Tollway Standard Drawings.
+Base sheets: A sample set of detail drawings available from the Illinois Tollway to aid the DSE in preparation of Contract documents.
+These drawings generally describe the installation requirements of the Illinois Tollway for the device being described.
+The base sheets should be utilized in close coordination with the Guide Special Provisions.
+The base sheets are located on the Illinois Tollway website similar to Illinois Tollway Standard Drawings.

 Guide Special Provisions: A sample set of specifications available from the Illinois Tollway to aid the DSE in preparation of contract plans.
-These special provisions outline technical requirements for device performance criteria, testing procedures, integration requirements, warranty requirements and other critical requirements to be met for the preferred device being described.
-The Guide Special Provisions should be utilized in close coordination with the Guide Drawings.
-Guide Special Provisions are only available by request from the Illinois Tollway.

-Guide Special Provisions from past projects should not be carried forward to future contracts as the Illinois Tollway's preferred device or requirements may have changed between contracts.
-Only the latest Guide Special Provision shall be used by the DSE for each new contract.
+These special provisions outline technical requirements for device performance criteria, testing procedures, integration requirements, warranty requirements and other critical requirements to be met for the device being described.
+The Special Provisions should be utilized in close coordination with the Base Drawings.
+Special Provisions are only available by request from the Illinois Tollway.
+Special Provisions from past projects shall not be carried forward to future contracts as the Illinois Tollway's preferred device or requirements may have changed between contracts.
+Only the latest Special Provision should be used by the DSE for each new contract.

-Illinois Department of Transportation (IDOT): "IDOT is responsible for building and maintaining the state's non-tolled highways, supporting air, rail and public transportation projects.
-The Department also strives to encourage multi-modal transportation safety which enables the avenues of commerce and travel remain open and accessible to all of Illinois."
+Illinois Department of Transportation: "IDOT is responsible for building and maintaining the state's non-tolled highways, supporting air, rail and public transportation projects.
+The Department also strives to encourage multi-modal transportation safety which enables the avenues of commerce and travel remain open and accessible to all of Illinois."1